- On choosing between waxed and leather woodworking aprons

 Rockler’s Woodturner Leather Apron is a simple yet well-designed model that provides excellent value for the money.

-The leather material is hardy enough for most purposes, and a removable “hook-and-loop” collar is provided for keeping debris from getting into your shirt.
-It can also be worn comfortably for long periods due to the adjustable shoulder strap design.
+The leather material is hardy enough for most purposes, and a removable “hook-and-loop” collar is provided to keep debris from getting into your shirt.
+You can wear it comfortably for long periods due to the adjustable shoulder strap design.

 - Durable waxed canvas.